Remember Me (Blue Boy song): Cover versions and sampling

 In late 2008, the Australian psychedelic rock band Tame Impala started performing this song as part of their live sets, eventually recording a cover version of it as a B-side to the "Sundown Syndrome" single.
 This cover became quite popular in Australia, reaching No. 78 on the Triple J Hottest 100, 2009.

 In November 2012, British musician Daley sampled this song for his own composition "Remember Me", with the refrain sung by Jessie J.

 In 2013, South African group Goldfish sampled the song for their track "Three Second Memory".
 TheSouthAfrican.com said of the song: "Where to start?
 Obviously the title track, which takes the vocal sample "Remember Me" and builds around it to a level which justifies its standing as the basis of the album."

+In 2024, Puma sampled the song for its "FOREVER.
+FASTER" world-wide campaign (the first in 10 years for the German company).